 Global Education Office Pre-Departure Session:

 You know how much you valued getting advice from former study abroad students.
-Join the Global Education Office in early April at our Pre-Departure Session.
+Join the Global Education Office in September at our Pre-Departure Session.
 We rely on you to share the nitty-gritty details that you wanted to know before you left!
 Keep an eye out for dates.

 Clubs, Organizations, Residence Halls, and Greek Life: